Mars (mythology): Name and cult epithets

-In Roman religion

 In Classical Roman religion, Mars was invoked under several titles, and the first Roman emperor Augustus thoroughly integrated Mars into Imperial cult.
 The 4th-century Latin historian Ammianus Marcellinus treats Mars as one of several classical Roman deities who remained "cultic realities" up to his own time.
 Mars, and specifically Mars Ultor, was among the gods who received sacrifices from Julian, the only emperor to reject Christianity after the conversion of Constantine I. In 363 AD, in preparation for the Siege of Ctesiphon, Julian sacrificed ten "very fine" bulls to Mars Ultor.
 The tenth bull violated ritual protocol by attempting to break free, and when killed and examined, produced ill omens, among the many that were read at the end of Julian's reign.
 As represented by Ammianus, Julian swore never to make sacrifice to Mars again—a vow kept with his death a month later.

 Mars Gradivus

 Gradivus was one of the gods by whom a general or soldiers might swear an oath to be valorous in battle.
 His temple outside the Porta Capena was where armies gathered.
 The archaic priesthood of Mars Gradivus was the Salii, the "leaping priests" who danced ritually in armor as a prelude to war.
-His cult title is most often taken to mean "the Strider" or "the Marching God," from gradus, "step, march."
+His cult title is most often taken to mean "the Strider" or "the Marching God", from gradus, "step, march."

 The poet Statius addresses him as "the most implacable of the gods," but Valerius Maximus concludes his history by invoking Mars Gradivus as "author and support of the name 'Roman'": Gradivus is asked – along with Capitoline Jupiter and Vesta, as the keeper of Rome's perpetual flame – to "guard, preserve, and protect" the state of Rome, the peace, and the princeps (the emperor Tiberius at the time).

 A source from Late Antiquity says that the wife of Gradivus was Nereia, the daughter of Nereus, and that he loved her passionately.